 English cucumbers have more flavor and less seeds and are perfect for making cucumber salad.
 If you don’t have access to English cucumbers, you can use regular seedless cucumbers.
 Since they are smaller, you will need to double the amount that you use.
 We do not recommend using cucumbers with seeds in this recipe.

 There is nothing harmful about the skin of a cucumber.
-In fact it can be a great source of fiber and nutrients.
-If you don’t like cucumber skin, feel free to take the time and effort to peel it.
-But for those of who love it, just give your cucumber a quick rinse and get to slicing!
+In fact, it can be a great source of fiber and nutrients.
+If you don’t like cucumber skin, you can always take the time and effort to peel it.
+But for those who love it, just give your cucumber a quick rinse and get to slicing!

 Fresh vs. Dried Dill: